kvpratama/kvpratama.github.io/_posts/2020-12-15-Atomic Habits.md

 Location 3285-3287 | Added on Tuesday, January 26, 2021 10:38:19 PM

 > Professionals stick to the schedule; amateurs let life get in the way.
 Professionals know what is important to them and work toward it with purpose; amateurs get pulled off course by the urgencies of life.

-Location 3289-3289 | Added on Tuesday, January 26, 2021 10:38:55 PM

-> Professionals take action even when the mood isn't

 Location 3289-3290 | Added on Tuesday, January 26, 2021 10:39:00 PM